 Should your next TV support Dolby Vision?

-That said, it’s possible to buy TVs from the likes of Samsung and Panasonic that deliver excellent quality from HDR10 alongside some unique picture features – such as extreme colour volumes and ambient light management in Samsung’s QLED case, and Hollywood-tuned video processing in Panasonic’s OLED case.
-Then there’s the HDR10+ format being pushed as an alternative to Dolby Vision.
+That said, it’s possible to buy TVs from the likes of Samsung and Panasonic that deliver excellent quality from HDR10/HDR10+ alongside some unique picture features – such as extreme colour volumes and ambient light management in Samsung’s QLED case, and Hollywood-tuned video processing in Panasonic’s OLED case.

-At this point it’s too early to say which format will ‘win’ and become more prevalent in the industry.
-That being said, if your TV or smartphone supports Dolby Vision, take that as a good thing.
+At this point it’s too early to say which format will win out and become more prevalent in the industry.
+That said, if your TV or smartphone supports Dolby Vision, take it as a good thing.